SUSE-Cloud/automation/mkcloudruns/README.md

     ```
   To move around in the screen session use the command `<C-R>-a, <tab number>`.
   **Note:** The screen session are mostly invoked as root user, try to use ``sudo screen`` or access as a root user.
-* Monitor the VMs via. virt-manager or virsh.
-Virt-manager should give you a GUI and easier to use for new users.
+* Monitor the VMs via virt-manager or virsh.
+The virt-manager GUI is easier to use for new users.
 * After the deployment access the dashboards:
   - Crowbar/Admin Dashboard:
     + URL: `http://192.168.52.10:3000` *For DevelCloud5.mkcloud1 only*